edenspiekermann/edenspiekermann-storybook-starter/README.md

 ### Pre-commit Hooks

-When attempting to commit files in this repository, some taks will automatically run to ensure a consistently high level of code quality:
+When attempting to commit files in this repository, some tasks will automatically run to ensure a consistently high level of code quality:

 * __JavaScript files (.js and .jsx):__
   * runs `eslint` and automatically fixes auto-fixable issues ([see related JS guidelines here](https://github.com/airbnb/javascript))